xbapps/xbvr/README.md

 * On the XBVR scenes page, create a filter (cast, site, tags, etc.) and sort order, then create a "saved search" (see top left) and check "use as DeoVR list".
 * Inside DeoVR you will now see your saved search listed
 #### Keyboard Shortcuts
-- Details Pane
+* Details Pane
 o - previous scene
 p - next scene
 e - edit scene
 w - toggle watchlist
 f - toggle favourite
-v - toggle Watched (v for viewed)
+v - toggle Watched status (v for viewed)
 g - toggles gallery / video window
 esc - closes details pane
-- while playing video in details pane
-left arrow - skips backwards
+left arrow - cycles backwards in gallery / skips backwards in video
-right arrow - skips forward
+right arrow - cycles forward in gallery / skips forward in video